Okimoka/EEG_VL/readme.txt

 - run 01_split_data.py.
 This should generate files in data_split
 - run the mne-bids-pipeline with the command "mne_bids_pipeline config.py --task Oddball" (replace oddball with gambling or axon if desired)
 - This took around 2h on my machine for all subjects.
 You can see my console output in text_output.txt.
 It should generate reports inside Pipeline/data_split/derivatives
+- You can also see my generated results in the .htmls and .tsvs in the repo (e.g. in derivatives/mne-bids-pipeline)

 Some things to work on (sorted by priority):